ray-project/ray/doc/source/ray-job-submission/overview.rst

 Example - Setup
 ---------------

-Let's start with a sample Ray script as example for Job submission.
+Let's start with a sample Ray script as example for job submission.
 Once executed locally, this script will use Ray APIs to print counter value of a remote actor from 1 to 5, and print the version of 'requests' module it's using.

 We can put this file in a local directory of your choice, with filename "script.py", so your working directory will look like: